voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

         // component to delegate to
         component: CustomPanel,

-        // tell FiftyOne you want to provide a custom Panel
+        // tell FiftyOne you want to provide a custom panel
         type: PluginComponentTypes.Panel,

         // used for the panel selector button